Ryael/memoria/README.md

 ### JavaScript Validation

 [JSHint](https://jshint.com/) was used to validate JavaScript code.
-It detected two undefined variables, however, they're from a library, which is where they're defined.
+It detected two undefined variables; however, they are from a library, which is where they're defined.
 It also detected seven unused variables are called from the DOM and hence JSHint is unable to detect that they are used.
-There were no errors found, otherwise.
+There were no errors found otherwise.

 ![JavaScript Validation](docs/validation/js-validation.png)